How to Choose the Best LL.M. Program for You: A Complete Guide

 If you don’t know anyone directly, ask your friends or connections for referrals or find them via LinkedIn and ask them nicely to share their insights and experiences.

-If your questions aren’t answered on the university website, reach out to the school.
+If your questions aren’t answered on the LL.M. program website, reach out to the school.
+They are there to help you.

-When I was applying, it was definitely something I had to figure out.
-My previous experience at Lomonosov Moscow State University was that if you came with a question, you’d be treated as a nuisance.
+When I was applying for an LL.M., it was definitely something I had to figure out.
+My previous experience at the Lomonosov Moscow State University was that if you came with a question, you’d be treated as a nuisance.
 Generally, a post-Soviet attitude of any state or state-related authority toward people is: “You should be grateful we are allowing you to exist at all.
-If you keep asking questions or negotiating things, keep in mind that there will be a lot of people willing to take your place.”
+If you keep asking questions, negotiating things, and generally be annoying ("pumping your rights," to translate a Russian saying) keep in mind that there are a lot of people willing to take your place.”

-Maybe for some of you, this may be an unfamiliar idea as well.
-In this case, I think it can be helpful to keep in mind that the admissions committee is there for you.
+Maybe for some of you, perceiving the admissions committee as being on your side is unfamiliar as well.
+In this case, it can be helpful to keep in mind that the admissions committee is there for you.
 They are interested in attracting bright students, and it's their job to make the process transparent.

 Other tips:

-- Check rankings, but remember they might not reflect what’s important to you.
+- Check the rankings, but remember they might not reflect what’s important to you.

-- Consider personal factors like funding, culture, language, and your goals for the future.
+- Consider personal factors such as funding, culture, language, and your goals for the post-LL.M. future.

 - If possible, visit short-listed schools to get a feel for their environment.
 For instance, the Associate Dean of International Studies at Duke Law School advises that visiting the campus can give you a good idea of whether it's going to be a good fit or not.
-Of course, not everyone will be able to do so - and that's okay.
-There are still plenty of resources to make a choice.
+Of course, not everyone will be able to do so, and in that case there are still plenty of other resources to make a choice.

 Hope it helps, and good luck! 😊